randomaccessvemuri/randomaccessvemuri/README.md

 ⚡**Fun fact**: I'm a coffee addict 😅

 I'm Currently working on:
-  - Migrating personal codebase to SYCL (DPC++)
+  - An Investment system to beat out major firms
   - Studying for GATE
   - Finding an internship
-  - Projects that focus on HPC (visual projects like path tracing, AI, cellular automata, fractals etc.)
+  - Projects that focus on Data Acquisiton

-I'm currently learning: SYCL coding for convenient, multi-platform parallelism
+I'm currently learning:
+- Linear Algebra and its Applications: Gilbert Strang
+- Finance and Accounting for nonfinance managers - Drom and Wright